qsnsidney/v4rl_object_detection/README.md

-# v4rl

-Code I wrote during my time at Vision for Robotics Lab at ETH.

 ## Darknet
 Repo for darknet_ros can be found at https://github.com/leggedrobotics/darknet_ros.
 Original code and documentation can be found at https://github.com/pjreddie/darknet and https://pjreddie.com/darknet/yolo/.
 ### labelmefacade